KChavez04/CoursePR/README.md

 ## README
 When launched, this program will host a server that is accessible via http://localhost:8080.
 It allows you to see the course sequence of all courses within a subject at TTU.
 This file contains information about how to clone, compile, and run the code.
 It also lists the file structure as well as the list of dependencies.

+##
+#### Back story
+This program works by using Jsoup to web scrape the data.
+Then, it parses the data and organizes it into an array list.
+The data is organized by major, where it is in the course sequence, and a few other things.
+The visual aspect was written by my professor.

+We went through an agile development cycle to make this.
+This included the following steps.
+1. User stories
+2. UML diagrams
+3. Multiple build iterations which included: Jsoup for web scraping, JUnit for testing
+4. Optimization: Whenever you previously loaded a course sequence, it would save like a cookie.
+This allowed the next load of that course sequence to be quicker.

 ###
 #### How to clone the code from the repository